zonkhead/log-tailor/README.md

 ## Where it may go

 Not sure yet.
-Originally, I was thinking allowing manipulation of the output but `jq` and `yq` do well at that.
+Originally, I was thinking allowing manipulation of the output (thus the name "log-tailor") but `jq` and `yq` do well at that.
+I need to think more on this.